Eschatologue/CM_wiki/docs/class/paladin/blade.md

 Duelists are under the following effects:

-**Resistance**  Duelists have **:dmg-res: Resistance**{ .em } to all damage from creatures, except for the other Duelist.
+**Resistance**{ .inl } Duelists have **:dmg-res: Resistance**{ .em } to all damage from creatures, except for the other Duelist.

-**Limited Targeting**  Duelists can only target each other with attacks, spells, and other features during this Sacred Duel.
+**Limited Targeting**{ .inl } Duelists can only target each other with attacks, spells, and other features during this Sacred Duel.

-**Improved Critical**  The number that Duelists needs to roll for a Critical Hit against other Duelist is reduced by 1.
+**Improved Critical**{ .inl } The number that Duelists needs to roll for a Critical Hit against other Duelist is reduced by 1.
 This effect can stack.

 ### Level 3: Combat Superiority